Smoked paprika powder hot from Spain (Extremadura region).

-We know now that our great navigator and visionary Christopher Columbus brought around 1493 the Paprika plants to Spain on his second trip from Central America.
-But few know who was the first to use them as a spice.
-Today it is believed that the monks of the Guadalupe Monastery in Extremadura, were the first to recognize the advantages and culinary versatility of the spicy fruits of this plant.
+The great seafarer and visionary Christopher Columbus discovered the pepper plants on his second trip to Central America around 1493 and brought them to Spain.
+Few people know who first used it as a spice for food.
+Today it is believed that the monks of the Guadalupe Monastery in Extremadura were the first to recognize their culinary versatility.

-The monks were known for their delicious cuisine.
-There are no specific manuscripts, but this idea leads to the theory of food, that historians are right.
-That is, the chilies were initially grown in the monastery gardens, and later spread by pilgrim monks throughout Spain.
-And as a result, slowly but methodically, across Europe.
-Spanish and Portuguese traders seeing interest in the product, and its positive economic impacts took them on their trips to Africa.
-Overtime to India and other regions of South Asia.
+The monks were known for their aromatic cuisine.
+There are no specific manuscripts, but this makes us believe that the theory of food historians is correct.
+It means that the chilies were initially cultivated in the monastery gardens and then spread by pilgrim monks all over Spain.
+And consequently slowly but methodically across Europe.
+The Spanish and Portuguese traders, who saw interest in the product and the relatively positive economic impact, clearly brought it on their trips to Africa.
+Over time, India and many coasts of the South Asian region.

 Paprika and Christopher Columbus

-So in less than a hundred years, after the lovable Columbus had brought them laboriously to Spain, the chili plants spread all over the world.
-On an economic level, this led to a fallout in the prices of these spices.
-The regions that received these new plants in return were in a position to expand their diet.
+In less than a hundred years after the lovable Columbus had laboriously brought them to Spain, the chili plants spread all over the world.
+Economically, this led to a drop in the price of these spices.
+The regions that received these new plants in return were able to expand their diet.

-Thus, even the ecclesiastical secrecy of monks as reserved as they were not inclined to disclose it in the early years, was lost.
-This allowed new plant crossings to be allowed to be made available to other nations.
-By the mid-19th century, Spanish chilies (paprika) were produced on a large scale.
-It was not until the beginning of the century that the name Pimenton came along.
-Today, production has become a specialty and is the main source of income in this region.
+Therefore the ecclesiastical secrecy of the monks was lost, who in the first years were reluctant and unwilling to reveal them.
+It left room for new crossings of plants in other countries.
+From the middle of the 19th century, Spanish chilies (peppers) are produced on a large scale.
+The name Pimenton was only used at the beginning of the century.
+Today, production has become a specialty; it is the primary source of income in this region.
 The famous smoked chili powder also enjoys the designation of origin.

-We remind you that for proper use in the maintenance of spices, to lay the product once purchased, in possibly airtight glass jars.
-More practical than cans for those who like to reuse packages.
-The glass allows you to preserve, even in a small way, the environment.
-To keep the color alive of this excellent spice, store it in a dry environment, and avoid exposure to the Sun.
-Sun tends to discolor the product over time.
+We remind you that you may need to fill the product in airtight jars for proper use in spice care after purchase.
+More practical than cans for those who like to reuse packaging.
+With glass, you can protect the environment to a small extent.
+To keep the bright color of this excellent spice and not just store it in dry climates, you shouldn't expose the packs to direct sunlight, rays that would discolor the product over time.